+In order to sell our products that are under development, we must receive regulatory approvals for our products.
 The testing, manufacture, distribution, advertising and marketing of drug products are subject to extensive and rigorous regulation by governmental authorities in the United States and other countries.
-Prior to marketing, any pharmaceutical products developed or licensed by the Company must undergo an extensive regulatory approval process required by the FDA and by comparable agencies in other countries.
+Prior to marketing, any pharmaceutical products developed or licensed by us must undergo an extensive regulatory approval process required by the FDA and by comparable agencies in other countries.
 This process, which includes preclinical studies and clinical trials of each pharmaceutical compound to establish its safety and effectiveness and confirmation by the FDA that good laboratory, clinical and manufacturing practices were maintained during testing and manufacturing, is lengthy, expensive and uncertain.
-Generally, in order to gain FDA approval, a company must conduct preclinical studies in a laboratory and in animal models to obtain preliminary information on a compound's efficacy and to identify any safety problems.
-The results of these studies are submitted as part of an investigational new drug application that the FDA must review before human clinical trials of an investigational drug can start.
-Clinical trials are normally done in three phases and generally take two to five years or more to complete.
+Clinical trials generally take two to five years or more to complete.

-The testing and approval processes take many years and require the expenditure of substantial resources.
+The testing and approval processes require the expenditure of substantial resources.
 We may not be able to obtain the requisite approvals for our products on a timely basis, if at all.
 Any required approvals, once obtained, may be withdrawn.
 Further, if there is a later discovery of unknown problems or if we fail to comply with other applicable regulatory requirements at any stage in the regulatory process, we may be restricted or delayed in the marketing of a product, forced to make product recalls or seizures or may be subject to other sanctions such as fines, injunctions, civil penalties or criminal prosecutions.
 For marketing outside the United States, we also will be subject to foreign regulatory requirements governing human clinical trials and marketing approval for pharmaceutical products.
 None of our products under development has been approved for marketing in the United States or elsewhere.
-We may not be able to obtain regulatory approval for any of our products under development.
-If we fail to obtain requisite governmental approvals or fail to obtain approvals of the scope requested of our business, financial condition and results of operations will be materially adversely affected.
+If we fail to obtain requisite governmental approvals or fail to obtain approvals of the scope requested of our business, we will be unable to market our products.